padrino/padrino-framework/guides/blog-tutorial.md

 ```

-and also the template for rss using builder:
+and also the template for RSS using builder:

 ```ruby